 Here's some information to help you prepare for your appointment.

 What you can do

-- Medications, vitamins or supplements you take, including doses
+- Medicines, vitamins or supplements you take, including doses.

-For a pituitary tumor, questions to ask your doctor include:
+For a pituitary tumor, questions to ask your health care provider include:

 - What is likely causing my symptoms or condition?